Chicago - But With Big, Big Guns

 "I don't know how to explain all this to you, but here in Bosnia it's not an honourable war.
 There are no ideals.
 At every level, in every part of our lives, there is a hidden agenda.
 But people in Zagreb and in Europe will never understand what is happening.
 I would die if necessary to save the Bosnia I knew before this war.
 But I do not want to die for what is happening here now."

-I know what Zenan is trying to say.
-For mile after mile, day and night, you can watch the endless trail of thousands of battered lorries lurching along the roads and mountain trails from the Dalmatian coast, across Hercegovina and into the heart of Bosnia.
-Some contain weapons and ammunition.
-Others contain the food and necessities of any community.
-And they all pass through the numerous checkpoints on their 150 mile journeys.
+X What Zenan is saying is familiar.
+For mile after mile, day and night, an endless trail of thousands of battered lorries lurches along roads and mountain trails from the Dalmatian coast, across Hercegovina and into the heart of Bosnia.
+Some contain weapons and ammunition, others food and the necessities of any community.
+And they all pass through the numerous checkpoints on their 150 mile journey.

 If the weaponry and ammunition is destined for the Bosnian army, the Hercegovinan Croats exact a 'commission' of up to 80 per cent of the consignment to let it through.
 If it's food and basic necessities, it too will be worth a portion of the load or a commission of hundreds or thousands of deutchmarks into the pockets of local militias and mafia-men.